-Where does one actually network to find blogs to collaborate with, as well as find traffic and readers for their blog?
+Where does one actually start to network to find blogs to collaborate with, as well as find traffic and readers for their blog?

 In addition, you can use many of these sites to help promote your own content and find new readers for your blog.

-With BlogDash for example, you can potentially reach out to many the 200K bloggers registered on the site.
+With BlogDash, for example, you can potentially reach out to many the 200K bloggers registered on the site.

 If you’ve never networked or done influencer marketing before, now’s the time to start learning and reaping the benefits.

-You can either outsource this service of course, or check out what these top bloggers have to teach you about doing blogger outreach.
+You can either outsource this service, of course or check out what these top bloggers have to teach you about doing blogger outreach.

 Recommended reading: 23 Smart Bloggers Share Their Favourite Methods For Promoting A New Blog Post.

-The chart below taken from SproutSocial, shows that the average American spends around 40-minutes per-day just on Facebook.
+The chart below, taken from SproutSocial, shows that the average American spends around 40-minutes per-day just on Facebook.
 With Twitter following with 34 minutes and so forth.

-Chances are you’re already using every social platform under the sun to promote your blog content right now, and there’s quite a selection these days right?
+Chances are you’re already using every social platform under the sun to promote your blog content right now, and there’s quite a selection these days, right?

-So how’s it all going for you?
+So, how is it all going for you?

 What’s working and what isn’t?
 Considering many of today’s social platforms are now pay-to-play.

-What I mean is to dominate the platforms that are already working for you right now.
+What I mean is to dominate the platforms that are already working for you, right now.

-Create an effective content schedule, grow your fan base, share content that’s both useful and content that will promote further engagement.
+Once you figure out where your target audience is, create an effective content schedule, grow your fan base, share content that’s both useful and content that will promote further engagement.

 Here are some recommended tools you can use to help you make your social media marketing work.

-And, you should most definitely not put all of your eggs in one basket, meaning relying on SEO or Google alone for blog traffic.
+And, you should most definitely not put all of your eggs in one basket either, meaning rely on SEO or Google alone for your blog traffic.

-You don’t need to waste a ton of money on ineffective advertising either, because there’s plenty of other tried-and-tested methods out there for driving targeted blog traffic.
+You don’t need to waste a ton of money on ineffective advertising either because there’s plenty of other tried-and-tested methods out there for driving targeted blog traffic.